mm-camelcase/featureflags-awsappconfig/README.md

 The application must then request the latest data from AppConfig.

 > :warning: **Note:** Although AppConfig can integrate with AWS messaging, the vanilla polling rules must still be followed.
 This is the client application behavior:
-> - Event is detected in application
+> - Event is detected in the application
 > - Application starts asynchronous polling session
 > - Application polls until no data is returned in the response
 > - Polling ends